 Modify the paragraphs as follows (CID 1903, 1904):

-In the MU-MIMO BF setup subphase, the initiator shall transmit one or more MIMO BF Setup frame (see 9.6.22.4) with the SU/MU field set to 1 and the Non-reciprocal/Reciprocal MIMO Phase field set to 0 to each responder in the MU group.
-In case of channel aggregation, the Channel Aggregation Requested field in each MIMO BF Setup frame should be set to 1.
+In the MU-MIMO BF setup subphase, the initiator shall transmit one or more MIMO BF Setup frame (see 9.6.22.4) to each responder in the MU group.
 The initiator should transmit the minimum number of MIMO BF Setup frames to reach all responders in the MU group.
 The MIMO BF Setup frames should be sent using the DMG control mode or using a non-EDMG duplicate PPDU transmitted with the DMG Control modulation class.
-The TA field of the MIMO BF Setup frame shall be set to the BSSID of the initiator and the RA field shall be set to the broadcast address.
-The MIMO BF Setup frame shall indicate the EDMG group ID of the MU group in the EDMG Group ID field, each remaining responder in the Group User Mask field, and a unique dialog token in the Dialog Token field for identifying MU-MIMO BF training.
-The MIMO BF Setup frame shall also indicate whether time domain channel response is requested as part of MU-MIMO BF feedback in the Channel Measurement Requested field.
-If the time domain channel response is requested as part of MU-MIMO BF feedback, the Channel Measurement Requested field shall be set to 1 and the Number of Taps Requested field shall indicate the number of channel taps requested in time domain channel response.
-To reduce the MU-MIMO BF training time, the initiator may select a subset of TX sectors for each DMG antenna and the number of TRN subfields required for receive AWV training based on the L-TX-RX subfields and the EDMG TRN-Unit M subfields in the feedback from responders received at the SISO phase.
-A responder whose corresponding bit in the Group User Mask field of the received MIMO BF Setup frame is set to 0 can ignore frames transmitted in the following MU-MIMO BF training subphase and MU-MIMO BF feedback subphase.
+The TA field of each MIMO BF Setup frame shall be set to the BSSID of the initiator and the RA field shall be set to the broadcast address.
+Each MIMO BF Setup frame shall indicate a unique dialog token in the Dialog Token field for identifying MU-MIMO BF training.
+In the MIMO Setup Control element (see 9.4.2.259) of each MIMO BF Setup frame, the SU/MU field shall be set to 1, the Non-reciprocal/Reciprocal MIMO Phase field shall be set to 0, and the Initiator field shall be set to 1.
+The EDMG group ID of the MU group shall be indicated in the EDMG Group ID field and each remaining responder shall be indicated in the Group User Mask field.
+Whether time domain channel response is requested as part of MU-MIMO BF feedback shall be indicated in the Channel Measurement Requested subfield of the MIMO FBCK-REQ field.
+If the time domain channel response is requested as part of MU-MIMO BF feedback, the Channel Measurement Requested subfield of the MIMO FBCK-REQ field shall be set to 1 and the Number of Taps Requested subfield of the MIMO FBCK-REQ field shall indicate the number of channel taps requested in time domain channel response.
+In case of channel aggregation, the Channel Aggregation Requested subfield of the MIMO FBCK-REQ field should be set to 1.
+To reduce the MU-MIMO BF training time, the initiator may select a subset of TX sectors for each DMG antenna and the number of TRN subfields required for receive AWV training based on the L-TX-RX field and the EDMG TRN-Unit M field of the EDMG BRP Request element included in the BRP frame received from each responder during the SISO phase.
+A responder whose corresponding bit in the Group User Mask field of the MIMO Setup Control element included in the received MIMO BF Setup frame is set to 0 can ignore frames transmitted in the following MU-MIMO BF training subphase and MU-MIMO BF feedback subphase.

 …